Clarifying identification and estimation of treatment effects in the Sequential Parallel Comparison Design: SPCD Estimands and Estimators

 \subsection{The (Lack of) Attention Given to Classification}

-A limitation of previous work on SPCD is the absence of substantial discussion of placebo response classification, with limited exceptions\cite{rybin2018, rybin2015, liu2022}.
+A limitation of previous work on SPCD is the absence of substantial discussion of placebo response classification, with some recent exceptions\cite{rybin2018, rybin2015, liu2022, song2025}.
 Typically, classification is done by setting a cut-off or threshold \(c\) as in Equation~\ref{eq-thresh-classifier},

-so that participants with large improvements over baseline or large outcomes in the placebo arm at Stage 1 are labelled as placebo responders.
+so that participants with large improvements over baseline or large outcomes in the placebo arm at Stage 1 are labeled as placebo responders.
 As previously noted\cite{rybin2018, rybin2015, liu2022}, this approach is subjective due to the arbitrary choice of \(c\), error-prone, and often not supported by any relevant clinical data.
-However, given that the placebo response status is unobservable, this is a relatively intractable classification problem.
+However, given that the placebo response status is unobservable, this is a relatively intractable classification problem\cite{song2025}.

 One attempt\cite{rybin2015} at addressing the misclassification issue proposed using a re-randomization design that re-assigns treatment to all Stage 1 placebo participants rather than just placebo non-responders and then weights their response in Stage 2 by a measure of their responder status.
 Another approach\cite{rybin2018} went further in the discussion of misclassification and proposed using a normal mixture model to classify the responders and non-responders.